Top Gut Health Supplements That Support Your Microbiome

 • May reduce microbial overgrowth in the small intestine

-Food sources: Fresh ginger, peppermint tea, turmeric root, herbal infusions, golden milk
+Food sources: Fresh ginger, peppermint tea, turmeric root, herbal infusions, turmeric latte

 Use when: Cramping, nausea, gas, bloating, IBS, inflammation